MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsBatchPolicyAssignmentOperation.md

 # Get-CsBatchPolicyAssignmentOperation

-**Note:** This cmdlet is currently only available in limited preview in the pre-release Teams PowerShell module.
+NOTE: This cmdlet is currently only available in limited preview in the pre-release Teams PowerShell module.

 ## SYNOPSIS
 This cmdlet is used to assign retrieve the status of batch policy assignment operations.